ZsyRock/ZsyRock/README.md

-### Currently focused on mastering Health Information Technology (HIT), particularly in the realm of electronic health records (EHR) within psychology, while also sharpening the quantitative analysis skills.
+### Currently focused on mastering the network engineering and generative AI

 <!--
 **ZsyRock/ZsyRock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.